ctu-mrs/mrs_uav_unreal_simulation/README.md

 ./tmux/one_drone/start.sh
 ```
 10. The first start might require hitting "CTRL+C" in the `roscore` tab of the tmux session.
 The roscore is always stuck for the first time after rebooting the computer.

+## TODO

+* UAVs don't see eachother in their cameras / LiDARS
+* possible coloring of the depth pointcloud using the segmented RGB image
+* ability to switch worlds in C++ from the ROS side
+* ability to switch graphics scaling in C++ from the ROS side
+* finer settings of the graphics scaling than (low, middle, etc).
+* adding weather effects controllable form the ROS side